BFronz/YellowChat/README.md

     <li>Moment</li>
     <li>Passport</li>
     <li>JSON Web Tokens</li>
+    <li>Socket.io</li>
 </ul>

 ## Future
 <a name="future "></a>
 Currently capturing activity on main pages.
 We will use this to create a dashboard to record all a user activity on the site, chats, reviews, etc. To help monetize the vendors will get a certain number of their products listed for free.
 If they wish for more and have more exposure they can for a modest fee.
 Plan to add a credit card and advertising platform.
-Create a social network where YellowChat users can comunicate with other.
+Create a social network where YellowChat users can communicate with other.